ThugsFinance/cloiinkcoin.com/src/content/developers/tutorials/run-light-node-geth/index.md

 INFO [11-18|14:09:00] Imported new block headers               count=192 elapsed=109.849ms number=3377791 hash=499f2d…e0c713 ignored=0
 ```

 Note: You may not see “Block synchronisation started” and the following “Imported new block headers” messages for several minutes, or even hours if you’re particularly unlucky.
 During this time, your client is trying to find full node peers willing to serve light clients.
 In the example above, we can tell by the timestamps that my machine had to wait about four minutes between starting to look for peers and actually finding a peer to download blocks from.
-This is currently an open issue within the Ethereum community - how do we incentivize people to run full nodes which serve light clients?
+This is currently an open issue within the Cloiinkcoin community - how do we incentivize people to run full nodes which serve light clients?

 Once block synchronization starts, it’ll take a few minutes for your machine to catch up to the latest blocks on the blockchain.
 At that point, your output will start looking like: